encode42/MatrixChecks/readme.md

 #### Cloud Files
 A directory that contains all of the configuration files, including variations, but minified.
 These are much smaller in file size but are impossible to read and modify.

 Because of the small file sizes, these can be automatically downloaded and updated very quickly on server startup.
 These are optimized for Matrix cloud usage with `config.yml`.
-For instructions, read [Cloud Usage](https://github.com/QuantumSuite/MatrixChecks#cloud-usage)!

 #### Repository files
 These are files that are only utilized by GitHub meant for repository information and the scripting system.